 Map Quiz: You will be given a blank map of the contemporary Middle East and asked to fill in the names of the countries and bodies of water.
 (See Appendix I)

-The think pieces will be assessed on a scale of 1-25.
-A grade of 17-20 indicates that the student has answered the question accurately.
-An “18-21” is indicative of an accurate answer with some critical reflection on the question.
-A “22-25” indicates critical reflection as well as specific reference to the text.
-A “12-14” indicates that the answer misrepresents the text, while anything below 18 indicates that the question has not been answered.
-In order to score well on the think pieces, students must cite the text.
+These assignments will be assessed on a scale of 1-10.
+A grade of 7-8 indicates that the student has answered the question accurately.
+An “8-9” is indicative of an accurate answer with some critical reflection on the question.
+A “9-10” indicates critical reflection as well as specific reference to the text.
+A “6-7” indicates that the answer in some way misrepresents the text or does not answer the question.

 Research Paper: Students will undertake research into one of the topics we study, write a term paper, and present their research in class.
 Papers should be approximately 3000 words in length and should include research that goes beyond the scope of the course material.
 These papers must make an argument and should not simply survey a historical period.
 (Some suggested topics can be found in Appendix II.)